Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 2: Robust PCA

-We further evaluated the effect of varying the approximation percentage on the reconstruction error.
+We further evaluate the effect of varying the approximation percentage on the reconstruction error.
 As shown in Table~\ref{table:error_vs_complexity}, multiple simulations were conducted at different approximation levels.
-The results indicate that even substantial reductions in computational complexity through approximation have only a minor impact on the relative reconstruction error, demonstrating the robustness of \ac{larpca} to deliberate approximations.
+The results indicate that even substantial reductions in computational complexity through approximation have only a minor impact on the relative reconstruction error.